artainmo/web-development/backend/NestJS/README.md

 Those functions can be delcared in a separate directory from the front-end render code, named after the appropriate gateway.

 <pre>
-const socket = io(linkToWebSocketAddress); //Default linkToWebSocketAddress is "http://localhost:3000"
+const socket = io(linkToWebSocketAddress); //Default linkToWebSocketAddress is "http://localhost:3000", a namespace can be called with /namespaceName appended to it

 //This function is used to make a request to the server-side const handleSubmitMessage = () => {